-Acrylic Pros: Acrylics can be a great alternative to oils if your working in a confined space are working with kids or in a unventilated area.
+Acrylic Pros: Acrylics can be a great alternative to oils if you’re working in a confined space.
 You just need access to water and they have a very low odour in comparison to traditional oil painting thinners.

-If your start painting with oils in a confined space the fumes from the thinners can overwhelm you, turpentine and white spirit can be really strong.
-White spirit can also be a irritant to the skin and turpentine rags can spontaneously combust!
+If you start painting with oils in a confined space the fumes from the thinners can overwhelm you, turpentine and white spirit can be really strong.
+White spirit can also be an irritant to the skin and turpentine rags can spontaneously combust!

-I work with odourless mineral spirits or ‘Zest It‘ (a thinner made from citrus ) that have a very minimal odour compared to turpentine.
+I work with odourless mineral spirits or ‘Zest It‘ (a thinner made from citrus ) that have a very little odour compared to turpentine.

 Pro tip: The odourless mineral spirit does not cut through the oil as well as pure artist turpentine and if you are using Dammar varnish in your mixes can cause problems.